How Much Does a Call Handling Service Cost?

-Part two of how much a call handling service costs you, is about how much NOT having call handling costs you.
-This requires you to accept that the way your phone is currently answered (or not answered, as the case may be) is letting your business and customer service down and that affects your profits.
+Part two of “How Much Does a Call Handling Service Cost?” is less obvious.
+It’s “how much does NOT having call handling cost you?”
+This requires you to accept that the way your phone is currently answered (or not answered, as the case may be) is letting your business and customer service down and that affects your bottom line.
 You have to consider if your business isn’t answering the phone or perhaps answering but not as well as you could be, you’ll be losing customers.

 - How much would they spend with you?

 - How often would they spend it?

 - And how many other customers might their glowing recommendation have bought in (or their poor review kept away)?

 We’ll forget about referrals and bad reviews for now.
 If that new customer was going to spend £10 with you, and a further £10 once a month for a year, then they’d have bought £120 into your business.
 Let’s be generous and say just one missed call a week costs your business a customer, either directly or by way of lost referrals due to poor customer service.

 Not having call handling costs you £120 pounds for one week!

 But multiply that over the year, that’s 52 lost customers, so that’s £6,240 every year.